-It’s Robo again, from FullBucket.
-I wanted to share answers to some common questions we’re asked on a regular basis about probiotics and their health benefits.
+I’m here today to share the answers to some common questions we are asked on a regular basis about probiotics and their health benefits.

-Probiotics are becoming very popular in human health.
+Probiotics are becoming very popular in the human health world.
 It's rare to turn on a cable tv program and not see an ad or program about their benefits.

 The questions and answers are applicable to many situations so I thought I’d share a few key points.

 What is a probiotic?
 Is it a bacteria?
 Is it yogurt?

 Probiotics are microorganisms that are believed to provide health benefits when consumed.

 They can be bacteria or yeast - however, the scientific medical community agrees that yeast-based probiotics have more benefits and are better able to withstand harsh environments.

 Yogurt does contain bacterial cultures but scientific evidence is unclear about whether it can make it past the harsh environment of the stomach acid and intestines.

 Scientific studies show that we can modify the “flora” in our bodies by increasing the number of beneficial bacteria we consume.

 How can probiotics help my horse’s digestive tract?